stozuka/compare-github-repos/README.md

 # compare-github-repos

-## This is an application to show information of multiple reposigories in the same table for easy comparison.
+## This is an application to show information of multiple repositories in the same table for easy comparison.

 ### Demo: https://compare-github-repos.firebaseapp.com/